There are many teachers all around. You never know where you’re going to find one. – Angel Hawley

 In process – Wildlife + Fisheries Biology, Bachelor of Science.

-In palpable but abstract ways I feel already shifted by learning in a tribal-centered school.
+In palpable but abstract ways I feel already shifted by learning in a Indigenous-centered school.
 Completed classes include:

 Biology of Living Systems